plone/documentation/develop/plone/persistency/storage.rst

 * Attribute storage (stores values directly in the pickled objects).

 * Annotation storage (OOBTree based).
-Plone objects have attribute __annotations__ which is OOBtree for storing objects in name-conflict free way.
+Plone objects have attribute __annotations__ which is an OOBtree for storing objects in a name-conflict free way.

-When storing objects in annotation storage, reading object values need at least one extra database look up to load the first bucket of OOBTree.
+When objects are stored in the annotation storage, reading object values needs at least one extra database look up to load the first bucket of the OOBTree.

 If the value is going to be used frequently, and especially if it is read when viewing the content object, storing it in an attribute is more efficient than storing it in an annotation.